ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 # Introduction

 This document provides a survey of commonly used or notable network security protocols, with a focus on how they interact and integrate with applications and transport protocols.
 Its goal is to supplement efforts to define and catalog transport services {{RFC8095}} by describing the interfaces required to add security protocols.
 It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), MinimalT, CurveCP, tcpcrypt, and Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP).
-(This survey is not limited to protocols developed within the scope or context of the IETF.)
+This survey is not limited to protocols developed within the scope or context of the IETF.

-For each protocol, this document provides a brief description along with security features provided by the protocol and dependencies the protocol has on its underlying transport.
-From these descriptions, we then list the necessary interfaces each protocol requires to be used by an application.
-This is followed by a minimal collection of transport security features shared by these protocols.
+For each protocol, this document provides a brief description, the security features it provides, and the dependencies it has on the underlying transport.
+This is followed by defining the set of transport security features shared by these protocols.
+Finally, we distill the application and transport interfaces provided by the transport security protocols.

 # Terminology